 - When studying the Big Bang

-While both of these are pretty important, the bigger problem is that we don’t want two of our most important theories to be inconsistent.
+While both of these cases are important to scientists, the bigger problem is that we don’t want two of our most important theories to be inconsistent.
 We have to work it out.

-Enter the ‘Planck length’.
-The Planck length an incredibly tiny distance at which gravity starts to meld with the world of quantum mechanics.
-If there is an answer to how to make the theories consistent with each other, it happens at the Planck length.
+Enter the ‘Planck Length’.
+The planck length is an incredibly tiny distance at which the force of gravity starts to merge with the world of quantum mechanics.
+If there is an answer for to how to make the theories consistent with each other, it happens at the planck length.

 The leading theory is called ‘String Theory‘.
 It proposes that the particles of Quantum Mechanics are like musical notes produced by tiny vibrating strings.
-The length of the string is supposed to be the Planck length.
+The length of the string is equal to the planck length.

 The only problem is that it is really, really small.
-One of the smallest things that we have ever actually measured is the radius of the electron, which is about 10-22 meters.
-The Planck Length is estimated to be ten trillion times smaller at 10-35 meters.
+One of the smallest things that we have ever measured is the radius of the electron, which is about 10-22 meters.
+The planck length is estimated to be ten trillion times smaller at 10-35 meters.

 Things this tiny are way beyond our ability to experiment on right now, and as a consequence, solving the inconsistency between two of our greatest theories in physics is likely to remain a mystery for some time.

-But it’s nevertheless really interesting for physicists, as the Planck length is a distant new frontier for science.
-What we find there may effect everything that we thought we knew about the universe.
+The world of the planck length is a distant new frontier for science, and what we find there could redefine everything that we thought we knew about the universe.